2026 Top Rated Chicago DUI Lawyer

 Chicago Underage DUI Lawyer

 Illinois treats underage drinking and driving with no margin for error.
 Under the state's Zero Tolerance law, any measurable amount of alcohol in a driver under 21 is grounds for an immediate license suspension, regardless of whether the BAC is anywhere near the adult threshold of .08.
-If your son, daughter, or other young driver under 21 has been arrested for DUI in Chicago or anywhere in Cook County, call (888) 828-2305 for a free 24/7 consultation with a Chicago DUI lawyer.
 The collateral consequences for a young driver, including college admissions, financial aid, and future employment, can outlast the criminal case by years.

 Illinois Zero Tolerance Law